BrokenEagle/Prebooru/README.md

     This allows the downloader to verify the dimensions and streams of MP4 videos before saving them to disk.

+7. Install updated SQlite version (optional)

+    Got to https://www.sqlite.org/download.html and download the latest binary for your OS.
+Replace the sqlite3.dll file in the DLLs folder of the current Python installation.
+This is the **DLLs** folder under the directory of the `python.exe` executable.

 # Supported sites

 There are currently only a few sites supported for automatic uploading.
 The following lists these sites and their supported request URL.